China Announces Official 2014 National Holiday Schedule

 Dec.
-11 – China’s General Office of the State Council released the “Circular on the Arrangement of Certain Holidays in 2013 (guobanfamingdian No.33)” on December 8 and announced the arrangement of national holidays in 2013 as follows:
+12 – China’s General Office of the State Council released the “Circular on the Arrangement of Certain Holidays in 2014 (guobanfamingdian No.28)” on December 11 and announced the official national holiday schedule for 2014 as follows:

 Tomb Sweeping Day